jardelmitermayer/R1D3L-backend/README.md

-# Project Title

-BACKEND do Sistema R1D3L
+# BACKEND do Sistema R1D3L

 ---
 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js  installed in your environement.

 ### Node
 - #### Node installation on Windows